 Alrighty then.
 From what I understand, dudes who use Axe products are prone to having their clothing ripped off by passing females who have picked up the intoxicating scent of Freeze Itch Relief anti-dandruff shampoo/conditioner.
 In

-marketing speak, this extremely unlikely phenomenon is referred to as the “Axe Effect
+scientific terms marketing speak, this extremely unlikely phenomenon is referred to as the “Axe Effect.”

 So with all of this Axe-fueled shedding of clothes and potential group showering going, you might as well do a bit of laundry while you’re (going) at it, right?
 Right.
 At the very least, you'd probably want to erase the stench of Dark Temptation Body Spray from your clothing.